New Mexico State Aggies men's basketball: History

 NMSU Basketball has seen much success throughout the years, reaching the NCAA Final Four in 1970, the Sweet Sixteen in 1992 among their 23 tournament appearances.
 Their two most successful coaches were Lou Henson and Neil McCarthy.

 Jerry Hines era (1929–1940, '46)

 Jerry Hines was an outstanding two-sport athlete, the head basketball and head football coach, and the athletic director.
 During the later 1930s, the Aggie football team was 31–10–6 and the basketball team was 102–36 under Hines.
-The Aggie basketball team went to several postseason tournaments during this time, including the 1938 NAIA Division I men's basketball tournament, and the 1939 NIT tournament in New York City.
+The Aggie basketball team went to several postseason tournaments during this time, including the 1938 NAIA Division I men's basketball tournament, and the 1939 National Invitation Tournament in New York City.
 The Hines era ended at the onset of World War II when he was called to duty in September 1940 as a member of a New Mexico National Guard unit assigned to the 45 Infantry Division.
 Hines did return for one more Aggie basketball season in 1946–47.